In order to register to vote in Florida, you must:

 Be a citizen of the United States of America (a lawful permanent resident is not a U.S. citizen)

 Be 18 years old (you may pre-register to vote if you are 16 or 17).

 Not have been judged mentally incapacitated

-As a result of the passage of Amendment 4, felons may register to vote if you meet these additional requirements:
+As of 2018, felons may register to vote if they meet these additional requirements:

 The felony conviction was not murder and not a felony sexual offense

 You have completed the sentence in full (including all fines, fees, and restitution that were part of the sentence)